mariosotil/docker-library/README.md

     $ docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -it your-account/docker-builder

-A bash prompt will be opened.
+A bash prompt will be open.
 You can build an image (in this case, a GoLang compiler, using a Dockerfile from an official Docker repo) using this command:

     bash4.3#  /root/build.sh local/golang https://github.com/docker-library/golang.git 1.7